basler/hucon/docs/en/getting_started/assembling.md

 ![Board](../images/assembling/board_cut.png)

-The extend of separation can be removed carefully with a small file.
-This will let your roboter stand more secure later on. :smile:
+The extent of separation can be removed carefully with a small file.
+This will let your robot stand more secure later on. :smile:

 Afterwards the robot can be assembled as shown in the following picture.